Bath Salts Symptoms and Warning Signs

 Recognising a Bath Salts Addiction

-Taking bath salts occasionally does not automatically mean you have a problem, but if your use of this substance is affecting your day-to-day life, it is likely that you are contending with an addiction.
-While bath salts abuse is highly dangerous, it will not cause an addiction in everyone.
+If your use of this substance is affecting your day-to-day life, it is likely that you are contending with an addiction.
+While bath salts abuse is highly dangerous, it will not cause addiction in everyone.
 So how can you recognise the signs of addiction?

 A dependence on bath salts may not occur immediately.